By Monique Palomares

 Grandmothers Day started as a commercial holiday launched in 1987 by a brand of coffee called Café Grand’Mère.
 Later it became an “obligation” to mark the date.
 It’s celebrated on the 1st Sunday in March.
 I don’t think there’s much to say about it except that the sale of houseplants goes up on Grandmother’s Day.

 Grandfather’s Day started in 2008 and takes place on the 1st Sunday in October.

 This article was posted on Tuesday, February 18th, 2020 at 4:47 pm and is filed under Countries & Cultures, France, Grandfathers Day, Grandmothers Day, Holidays Around the World, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.